It took beating somebody up for Damtew Kifelew to become a Christian.

 His parents thought he was a "good boy" because he studied hard in school and earned high grades.
 What they didn't know was that their smart, religious son was actually a member of a gang.

-One day, Damtew, who is now Campus Crusade for Christ's national campus ministry coordinator in Ethiopia, was walking down the street with some of his tough gang friends, when a man toting a Gideon Bible approached him.
+One day, Damtew, who is now Cru's national campus ministry coordinator in Ethiopia, was walking down the street with some of his tough gang friends, when a man toting a Gideon Bible approached him.

 The man, a Christian, began telling the gangster about Jesus.
 Damtew acted like he was paying attention, nodding and responding appropriately.